Jauwwad/Jauwwad/README.md

 ---

-### ✍️ Favorite Developer Insight:
+## ✍️ Favorite Developer Insight:
 > **"First, solve the problem.
 Then, write the code."** – John Johnson

 ---

-Let me know if you'd like any additional enhancements or adjustments! 😊
+Feel free to reach out for collaborations or just a friendly chat.
+Let's innovate together! 😊